itamar215000/CID-Sentient-AI/README.md

 🟣   >>> You monster

-## Bernard is a multi-turn chatbot powered by neural networks 🚀
+## CID is a multi-turn chatbot powered by neural networks 🚀

 The bot uses GPT-2 - a large-scale pretrained dialogue response generation model, which was trained on 1.3B multi-turn dialogue from Pile Dataset.
 The human evaluation results indicate that its quality is comparable to human response quality under a single-turn conversation Turing test.